-Restic - A Fast, Secure And Efficient Backup Application - OSTechNix
+How To Backup And Restore Data Using Restic In Linux - OSTechNix

 Enter the password for the repository twice.
 You must remember the password to access this repository later.
 Otherwise, you will permanently lose the data stored in the repository.
 You have been warned!

-enter password for new repository: enter password again: created restic repository cbeb0c0585 at /home/sk/backup Please note that knowledge of your password is required to access the repository.
+enter password for new repository: enter password again: created restic repository c1c5bcfdb8 at /home/sk/mybackup Please note that knowledge of your password is required to access the repository.
 Losing your password means that your data is irrecoverably lost.

+As you see in the above output, a local restic repository with ID

-Next, backup your data to the repository:
+Now it is time to backup your data to the newly created repository.

 Enter the password of your repository: